Kathy Olivier receives a four-year extension that will keep her on the Lady Rebel bench through the 2020-21 season.

 UNLV Gametime segment on 8 News Now with Chris Maathuis and UNLV women's basketball head coach Kathy Olivier.

-After three years of steady improvement, it all came together for the Lady Rebels in Olivier's fourth year in Las Vegas, as UNLV posted its best season in almost a decade.
-The Lady Rebels posted a 22-10 record during the year, and claimed their first-ever top-two finish in the Mountain West with a 10-4 mark to place second.
+There's no doubt that UNLV made the right choice, as after three years of steady improvement, it all came together for the Lady Rebels in Olivier's fourth year in Las Vegas when it posted its best season in almost a decade.
+The Lady Rebels recorded a 22-10 record during the year, and claimed their first-ever top-two finish in the Mountain West with a 10-4 mark to place second.
 The year included numerous highlights, including wins at Iowa and at home over Kansas State and Fresno State, all teams that would reach the NCAA Tournament.
 UNLV began the year with a 6-0 start, and would receive votes in both the AP and the coaches' Top 25 poll for the majority of the first two months of the season.
 Though the Lady Rebels were upset in the MW Tournament first round, they would earn the team's first postseason berth in six years with a trip to the WNIT, a first-round game at Saint Mary's.
 Another highlight of the year was placing a school-record four players on the All-MW conference teams.

-In her most recent season, Olivier had a team that had just one returning player that had ever started a game before, and during the season would lose several players to season ending injuries.
+The 2012-13 season, Olivier had a team that had just one returning player that had ever started a game before, and during the year would lose several players to season ending injuries.
 Despite the setbacks, Olivier was able to guide the team from a rough non-conference start to an 8-8 record in Mountain West play, good enough to earn the fourth seed in the conference tournament.

 Following the end of the 2007-08 season, UNLV had hoped to find a coach that had both success on the national level and was a strong recruiter, and Olivier showed off her recruiting skills right from the start.
 Almost exactly one month after she was hired, Olivier signed her first recruit, Jamie Smith, who 10 months later became the first Lady Rebel to be named MW Freshman of the Year.
 Olivier and her staff continued to shine on the recruiting trail, as the team's 2009-10 recruiting class was ranked in the top 60 in the nation.